-The Center for Migration Studies (CMS) is an educational institute devoted to the study of migration, to the promotion of understanding between immigrants and receiving communities, and to public policies that safeguard the dignity and rights of migrants and newcomers.
-CMS was established in 1964 and formally incorporated in 1969 by the Congregation of the Missionaries of St. Charles, Scalabrinians.
-It was co-founded and directed over its first several decades by Fr.
-Lydio Tomasi, C.S., Ph.D. (now pastor of Holy Rosary Church in Washington, DC) and Fr.
-Silvano Tomasi, C.S., Ph.D. (now Archbishop and Permanent Observer of the Holy See to the United Nations and Other International Organizations in Geneva).
-CMS operates as a legally distinct, tax-exempt agency, with an independent Board of Trustees.
+The Center for Migration Studies of New York (CMS) is an educational institute/think tank devoted to the study of international migration, to the promotion of understanding between immigrants and receiving communities, and to public policies that safeguard the dignity and rights of migrants, refugees and newcomers (www.cmsny.org).
+CMS was established in 1964 and formally incorporated in 1969 by the Congregation of the Missionaries of St. Charles, Scalabrinians, an international community of Catholic priests, nuns and lay people dedicated to serving migrants and refugees.
+CMS is a member of the Scalabrini International Migration Network (SIMN), a global network of more than 270 entities that provide services to migrants, including shelters along migrant corridors and welcoming (integration) centers in receiving communities.